-The Pursuer was a fisherman.
-He was working as a deckhand on a fishing boat that was trawling about 100 miles east of Peterhead when a heavy metal plate fell from a gallast frame about 15 feet above deck and struck the pursuer a glancing blow on the head.
-The pursuer's initial injuries were the presence of nausea, frontal throbbing headache, tenderness in the right parietal area of the scalp, and photophobia, he was able to return to work after 8 months.
+The pursuer was a fisherman.
+He was working as a deckhand on a fishing boat that was trawling about 100 miles east of Peterhead when a heavy metal plate fell from a gallast frame about 15 feet above deck.
+The metal plate struck the pursuer on his head.
+The pursuer's initial injuries were the presence of nausea, frontal throbbing headache, tenderness in the right parietal area of the scalp, and photophobia, he was able to return to work after eight months.

-Please note these cases are only a guide.
-The amount that you are awarded for your pain and suffering will depend on your particular injuries, how they have affected you and your recovery from them.
+Please note this case is a guide only.
+The amount that you may be awarded for your pain and suffering will depend on your particular injuries, how they have affected you and your recovery from them.

 Thompsons Solicitors, compensation for head injuries